Dr H Shercliff, Dr C Barlow and Dr G McShane

 Surface Engineering, Welding and Joining (2L, Dr HR Shercliff)

-- Surface engineering processes and their selection in design.
+- Surface engineering processes and their applications.

 - Welding technology (fusion, friction, laser, ultrasonic), and other joining processes (mechanical, adhesives).

-- Selection of joining process in design.
+- Selection of joining and surface engineering processes in design.

 Design against Failure (3L, Dr CY Barlow)